sbglasius/geb/README.md

 The annotation `ContainerGebConfiguration` exists to customize the connection the container will use to access the application under test.
 The annotation is not required and `ContainerGebSpec` will use the default values in this annotation if it's not present.

 #### Recording

 By default, no test recording will be performed.
-Here are the system properties available to change the recording behavior:
+Various system properties exist to change the recording behavior.
+To set them, you can set them in your `build.gradle` file like so:

+    tasks.withType(Test) {
+      useJUnitPlatform()
+      systemProperty 'grails.geb.recording.mode', 'RECORD_ALL'
+    }

 * `grails.geb.recording.mode`
   * purpose: which tests to record